mathladd/odin-landing-page/README.md

 # odin-landing-page

-This project demonstrates basic understandings of HTML and CSS through creating a landing page site at https://mathladd.github.io/odin-landing-page/
+This project demonstrates understandings of HTML, CSS, SASS, as well as responsive design through creating a basic website at https://mathladd.github.io/odin-landing-page/